My name is Sam Gibbs, I am an English guy who lives in the Netherlands. My ring number is BVA2500.

 I am fascinated about genetics and mutations.
 I never thought this would be something that interests me, but it does.
 I'm gripped and intrigued by the science behind the vast array of colours we see in these little birds.
 It started when I was expecting my first ever clutch of chicks.
 I wanted to know what mutations I could expect but then I needed to know how to work it out myself.
 I spent years trawling through endless articles and discussions on the internet, absorbing every last bit of information I could find.
 The majority of it I had to translate as it was in Dutch.

-I quickly learnt about the BVA (Belgische Vereniging Agaporniden / Belgian Lovebird Society) and it was clear they were at the forefront regarding Agapornis.
-I didn't hesitate to join.
-Now I'm not a book reader, in fact I would go as far as saying I hate reading books.
+I quickly learnt about the BVA (Belgische Vereniging Agaporniden / Belgian Lovebird Society) and I didn't hesitate to join.
+Now I'm not a book reader, in fact I would go as far as saying I hated reading books.
 However, I read the 'Lovebirds Owners Manual and Reference Guide' by Dirk Van den Abeele from cover-to-cover ... about 20 times!
-It wasn't easy making sense of everything I read, actually I would say it was a nightmare most of the time, but I was drawn to it.
+It wasn't easy making sense of everything I read, but I was drawn to it.
 I kept persevering until it finally began to make sense.
 I attended seminars/talks/events whenever possible and always eagerly awaited for new articles to be published by several sources, especially MUTAVI and Ornitho-Genetics.
 I genuinely lost count of the hours I spent on the internet fueling my desire to learn, rummaging through the conversations on the Genetics Psittacine discussion group and the BVA discussion group.

 In early 2015 I took the 5 day course by Dirk Van den Abeele @ Ornitho-Genetics.
 The course literally covered everything, over 5 full days.
 All the mutations were discussed in depth, along with taxonomy, history, international agreements and genetic formulas ... the list goes on.

 After the 5 course days you are given the option to take an examination.
 The exam consisted of various questions and identifying the species/mutation of around 30 birds.
-Those who pass with over 70% then qualify for the course to become a BVA judge.
-I managed to pass with 83% and then went on to become a BVA judge.
-Since then I have judged the BVA Masters in Belgium and several other exhibitions such as the CDE French national 2016 and the 2017 1st edition of the Lovebird Society of Pakistan exhibition.
-I have plenty more judging appointments ahead of me and you can read more about my experiences in the judging articles.
+Those who pass with over 70% then qualify for the course to become a BVA Judge.
+I managed to pass the course and then I went on to pass the judges course and became a BVA Judge.

 Check out my Facebook page which I update on a regular basis